envoy/polarwind/README.md

    fully featured.
 As more use cases emerge, we will add more capabilities and customization to the respective components.

+## License

+Source code is under a [custom license](LICENSE.md) based on MIT.
+The license restricts Polarwind usage to applications that integrate or interoperate with Envoy software or services, with additional restrictions for external, stand-alone applications.

 ## Trivia

 Polarwind is a portmanteau of Polaris and Tailwind CSS.